• About

 Oval serving dish filled with homemade baked sweet potato fries and served with ranch dressing.

-Still not sure?
-You may also enjoy making sweet potato fries in the air fryer.
+No oven?
+You can also make sweet potato fries in the air fryer.

 Two images in a collage side-by-side; the first image shows raw sweet potatoes and the other shows uncooked, raw, sweet potato fries sprinkled with seasonings and cornstarch.